noir-lang/noir/docs/docs/about_aztec/roadmap/features_initial_ldt.md

 A bundle of packages which emulate the actions of all eventual Aztec network participants.
 The goal is for developer experience to be akin to Ganache / Anvil.

 - Aztec RPC Client
-  - Simulate and/or execute `secret` functions locally.
+  - Simulate and/or execute private functions locally.
 - Aztec Public Node
   - Broadcasts a user's txs to the tx pool.
   - Simulate public functions locally.